By Kai Lani | WAHA Surf Shop

 - Tuberose: Strong, sweet scent

-- Orchids: Long-lasting, vibrant colors
+- Orchids: Long-lasting, bright colors

 - Maile: Fragrant vine, sacred for ceremonies